-The building owner is to serve a Party Wall Act Notice as applicable to adjoining property owners as defined in The Party Wall Act 1996.
-The Building Contractor to verify the thickness of the party wall prior to commencement of the proposed works.
+The building owner is to serve a Party Wall Act Notice as applicable to adjoining property owners as required in The Party Wall Act 1996.
+The Building Contractor to notify the thickness of the party walls prior to commencement of the proposed works.